 The Group shall hold any other meetings that are deemed necessary throughout the course of the year to ensure the smooth running of the Group.

 Members organising events on behalf of Devon Bat group, or for the sections, need to notify the mail out officer so that details can be shared with the group.
-This then complies with BCT insurance.
+Please refer to the BCT policy for further details.

-- d) The remaining Group assets and records must be made available to recognized not-for profit wildlife organizations.
+d.
+The remaining Group assets and records must be made available to recognised not-for profit wildlife organizations.